Causal Post-Processing of Predictive Models

-We use 20\% of the available data as a test set for evaluating and comparing different causal scoring approaches.
-From the remaining data, we randomly select 1,000,000 observations from the control group to estimate the predictive model for baseline visits.
-Additionally, we randomly sample another 250,000 observations, evenly split between treated and control groups (125,000 each), to represent the data from the hypothetical small-scale randomized experiment.
-This dataset serves as the basis for generating training samples of varying sizes, ranging from 10,000 to 250,000, with the sample sizes increasing incrementally by 30,000.
-To ensure reliability, we repeat this process 100 times and report the average results.
+We reserve 20\% of the data as a hold-out test set for evaluation.
+From the remaining sample, we draw 1,000,000 control-group observations to train the predictive model for baseline visits.
+In addition, we construct a small-scale randomized experiment data pool by sampling 250,000 observations evenly split between treatment and control (125,000 each).
+This experimental pool forms the basis for training data samples of varying sizes, ranging from 10,000 to 250,000 (in increments of 30,000).
+We repeat this process 100 times and report average results across replications.

-The causal scoring approaches we examine are the same as those introduced in Section~\ref{sec:exp_setup}.
-We denote the causal tree for causal effect estimation as CT when base scores are not included as a feature and CT-BS when they are.
-We also denote BS\_CAL for calibrated base scores, and EE, EO, and EC for causal fine-tuning methods tailored for effect estimation, effect ordering, and effect classification, respectively.
-We use effect calibration for all the approaches.
-In the case of EE, we also apply calibration to the base scores before conducting the fine-tuning.
+The methods compared are the same as in Section~\ref{sec:exp_setup}, and performance is evaluated using the metrics defined in Section~\ref{sec:decision-making}: MSE for magnitude accuracy, EPG for classification accuracy, AUTOC and Qini for ordering accuracy.

-We evaluate all the causal scoring approaches using the performance metrics defined in Section~\ref{sec:eval}: MSE for effect estimation, AUUC for effect ordering, and the expected policy outcome for effect classification.
-Because the true CATE is unknown, we estimate the MSE at an aggregated level, using a similar approach as described in~\cite{leng2024calibration}.
-We divide the test set into 10 percentile bins based on the base scores without calibration.
-Within each bin, we calculate the error as the difference between the model-free average treatment effect and the average score.
-The MSE is obtained by averaging the errors across the 10 bins, as shown below.
+Because individual-level CATEs are unobserved, we approximate MSE using the aggregation procedure of \citet{leng2024calibration}.
+Specifically, the test set is partitioned into 10 percentile bins based on the unprocessed base scores.
+For each bin $\mathcal{B}$, we compute the model-free treatment effect as the difference between average outcomes in the treatment and control groups, and compare it to the average predicted score.
+The overall MSE is the average squared error across bins: